Most Talked-About Controversies Linked to Kanye West

 2024: Lawsuits for Wrongful Termination and Sexual Assault

-February 2025: Antisemitic Rant on X and Super Bowl Advertising
+February 2025: Antisemitic rant on X

 In February 2025, Kanye West went on an antisemitic rant on X, professing his love for Hitler, and purchased local advertising during Super Bowl LIX which directed viewers to his website, where he was selling a swastika t-shirt.
 He also defended Sean Combs from sexual abuse allegations.